IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Running tests
 ~~~~~~~~~~~~~
 After significant edits, you should make sure you have tests
 for the new/changed functionality.
-This involves writing :ref:`unit-tests` as
+This involves writing :ref:`tst-unit` as
-well as running the test suite and examining the results of the :ref:`code-coverage`.
+well as running the test suite and examining the results of the :ref:`tst-coverage`.

 This project uses `Pytest`_ to help with running the unit tests.
 From the
 top-level directory of the working tree, type::